 Priamo della Quercia, the brother of sculptor Jacopo.

-Interior photo from the
+Interior photo from the (now defunct)

 My Day Worth blog

 Via dei Rossi

 The original church dates to 1680, but the current church was built in the

 late 19th century by the Blessed Savina Petrilli for the Order of the

 Sisters of the Poor of Saint Catherine of Siena, which she founded in 1873.